harvard-lil/website-static/app/_posts/2016-04-15-iipc-two-track-thursday.md

   * What the WAT?
 We hear a lot about WATs this year.
 Common Crawl has a good [explainer](http://commoncrawl.org/2014/04/navigating-the-warc-file-format/).

-  * [Ditte Laursen](http://pure.au.dk/portal/en/persons/ditte-laursen(3ae302d0-3c64-4e72-9227-a7612dd746a8).html) sets out to answer a big research question: “What does Danish web look like?”
+  * [Ditte Laursen](http://pure.au.dk/portal/en/persons/ditte-laursen(3ae302d0-3c64-4e72-9227-a7612dd746a8).html) sets out to answer a big research question: "What does Danish web look like?"
 What is the shape of .dk?
 Eld Zierau reports that in a comparison of the Royal Danish Library's .dk collection with the Internet Archive's collection of Danish-language sites, only something like 10% were in both.

   * [Hugo Huurdeman](http://www.timelessfuture.com/about/) asks an important question: what exactly _is _a website?
 Is it a host, a domain, or a set of pages that share the same CSS?
 To visualize change in whatever that is, he uses [ssdeep](https://pypi.python.org/pypi/ssdeep), a fuzzy hashing mechanism for page comparison.

   * Let's just pause to say how inspiring this all is.
 It's at about this point in the day that we started totally rethinking a project we've been working on for months.

-  * [Justin Littman](https://twitter.com/justin_littman?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) shares the [Social Feed Manager](http://library.gwu.edu/scholarly-technology-group/social-feed-manager), his happenin’ stack to harvest tweets and such.
+  * [Justin Littman](https://twitter.com/justin_littman?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) shares the [Social Feed Manager](http://library.gwu.edu/scholarly-technology-group/social-feed-manager), his happenin' stack to harvest tweets and such.

-  * We learned that TWARC is either twerking for WARCs or [a Twitter-harvesting Python package](http://library.gwu.edu/scholarly-technology-group/social-feed-manager) -- we’re not entirely sure.
+  * We learned that TWARC is either twerking for WARCs or [a Twitter-harvesting Python package](http://library.gwu.edu/scholarly-technology-group/social-feed-manager) -- we're not entirely sure.
 Either way it's our new new favorite acronym.
 Sorry, WAMMI.

   * Nick Ruest and Ian Milligan give a very cool talk about sifting through hashtagged content on Twitter.
 Did you know that researchers only have 7-9 days to grab tweets under a hashtag before Twitter only makes the full stream available for a fee?
 (We did not know that.)

   * We were also impressed by Canada's huge amount of political social media engagement.
-Even though Canada isn’t a huge country,[Ian's words not ours] 55,000 Tweets were generated in one day with the #elxn42 tag.
+Even though Canada isn't a huge country,[Ian's words not ours] 55,000 Tweets were generated in one day with the #elxn42 tag.

   * Fernando Melo of Arquivo.pt pointed out that the struggle is _real_ with live-web leaks in [his research comparing OpenWayback and pywb](https://github.com/Fernando-Melo/WaybackComparison).
 Fernando says in his tests OpenWayback was faster but [pywb](https://github.com/ikreymer/pywb) has higher-quality playbacks (more successes, fewer leaks).
 Both tools are expected to improve soon.
 We say it's time for something like [arewefastyet.com](https://arewefastyet.com/) to make this a proper competition.